DS2L/BlockchainLabs/labs/A2/README.md

 Deliverable
 ---

-1. For exercise 1/2/3/4/5, submit the screenshot that runs the crawler code on your computer.
+1. For exercise 1/2/3/4/5, submit the screenshot that runs the smart contract on your computer.
     - If there are too many results that cannot fit into a single screen, you can randomly choose two screens and do two screenshots.
 2. For exercise 2/4/5, submit your modified Solidity file and the screenshot that runs the code on your computer.
 The Solidity program need to be stored in a `.sol` file in plaintext format.